Furlanis/test/SAFIRA.md

 ---

 **GEOGRAPHY:**

-The city-state of Damatia is the strongest political kingdom on the Balkania continent, known for its prosperity and unique foundations.
+The city-state of Damatia is the strongest political kingdom on the Balkania continent, known for its prosperity and unique cultural foundations.
 Damatia’s success comes from a strong work ethic and the uniqueness of its magical technology: Charotek.
 In the words of the late King Arcturus: *"Yesh hauru dende orion, tek oida wun."* ("No individual climbs the mountain (of prosperity) alone, only a company does so (properly).")
-To achieve this, citizens are encouraged to devote themselves to three pillars of Damatian stability: Charotek innovation, economy/trade, or military.
+To achieve this, citizens are encouraged to devote themselves to three pillars of Damatian stability: innovation, economy, or military.
 Damatians take pride in their shared vision and harshly punish criminals, with corruption being a social taboo.
 Citizens contribute to the common welfare through the "imprint" - providing their mental state to create Charotek automatons called “Charomons,” or as the people simply call them: "Borots".
-Notwithstanding its many benefits and opportunities, the Kingdom of Damatia harbors many secrets, with rumors of illicit and volatile Charotek use and experimentations abounding by the day on its busy streets and markets.
+Notwithstanding its many benefits and opportunities, the Kingdom of Damatia harbors many secrets, with rumors of illicit and volatile Charotek experimentations abounding by the day on the busy streets and markets of the city state.

 ---

 **YOUR MISSION:**

 The Royal Court seeks skilled adventurers for a mission: the retrieval of Safira Crescentis, the realm's ArchEngineer.
-Safira has been placed under custody but has since escaped, and her current whereabouts and intentions are unknown.
+Safira has relegated on her duties, and her current whereabouts and intentions are unknown.
 Available evidence points to a hidden sanctuary somewhere in the Damatian territory and a group of loyalists aiding her cause.
 The Crown demands her swift return and promises great rewards to those who fulfill the mission.

 ---